 Surfaces looks jagged on mobile

-This is due to compression that takes place on mobile platforms.
-You can override this compression in the Substance material, by setting the format to ‘RAW – No Alpha’.
-This will impair a slight memory cost as the two textures will be larger in size.
+This is due to compression of the shader textures.
+You can override this compression in the inspector under the “Advanced” tab.
+This will impair a slightly larger memory cost as the two textures will be larger in size.